Arkansas Foodbank strives to fight food insecurity

 Opened in January of 1984, the Arkansas Foodbank, headquartered in Little Rock, is the largest of six foodbanks in the state.
 The facility services 33 counties from the southern part of Arkansas to the upper reaches of central Arkansas.
 A part of Feeding America and partnered with the Arkansas Hunger Relief Alliance, the Arkansas Foodbank has 450 local partner agencies across the state and, in typical years, delivers more than 24 million pounds of food to the counties it services, per the Foodbank’s website.

-“We flipped the way we worked in order to fit the need [the coronavirus pandemic brought on],” Foodbank CEO Rhonda Sanders said to the Log Cabin.
+“We flipped the way we worked in order to fit the need [the coronavirus pandemic brought on],” Foodbank CEO Rhonda Sanders said.

 Using every space available in its massive (and newly-opened) 99,000 square-foot facility to accommodate social distancing and the increased inventory of food the bank received through government programs, the 75 Foodbank employees took the role that volunteers would take in normal years: packing boxes and distributing them directly into the hands of hungry Arkansans.

-Note: Editor’s note: This is the first in a series on food insecurity.
-The Van Buren County Democrat and its sister papers in central Arkansas collaborated on this effort.
-This part takes a look at the statewide numbers.
-The second part will focus on Van Buren County and will run May 5.